One storm-related death was reported in the Dominican Republic: a firefighter swept away by floodwaters.

 Jamaica's Meteorological Service said "the main threat at this time is for outbreaks of heavy showers and thunderstorms," starting over eastern parishes.
 It warned that flash flooding was possible and called for mariners to stay alert.

 As a storm earlier Wednesday, Chantal's center skirted the southern coasts of the Dominican Republic and Haiti, which share the island of Hispaniola.
-But its heavy rains still posed a threat to some of the region's most vulnerable people, many of whom live in flimsy homes of plywood and corrugated steel.

 The only reported fatality was that of Juan Ramon Rodriguez, a 26-year-old Dominican firefighter, in the community of Maimon, about 50 miles (85 kilometers) north of the capital of Santo Domingo.
 Rodriguez was trying to clear a storm drain when rushing waters carried him away, said Luis Luna, director of the country's civil defense agency.